aospapp/aosp/external/autotest/docs/wificell.md

 Autotest assumes that if you have a DUT at address `${HOST}`, then your AP is at an address `${HOST}-router` (see [dnsname\_mangler]).
-This is configured automatically by the lab team for most Chrome OS lab WiFi setups.
+This is configured automatically by the lab team for most ChromeOS lab WiFi setups.

 For custom/local testing without modifying your DNS server, one can accomplish this by adding entries to your `/etc/hosts` file.
 Alternatively, you can supply